 DIR_DUP = mkdir -p $(@D)

-will generate the OBJ_DIR
+DIR_DUP will generate the OBJ_DIR based on SRC_DIR structure with

-which creates the directory and the parents directories if missing,
+mkdir -p which creates the directory and the parents directories if missing,

-that will expand to the directory part of the target, as we’ve seen in the syntax section.This will work with every possible kind of src directory structure.
+and $(@D) that will expand to the directory part of the target, as we’ve seen in the syntax section.This will work with every possible kind of src directory structure.

 #------------------------------------------------#